 In the hot summer months, air conditioning is an absolute must in your car!
 When the car stops moving is when you need it most, but what if that’s when your AC starts blowing warm air?
 I’ve got some tips for you, and getting your vents frosty again may be easier than you think.

 Your AC only working when the car is moving could be due to a lack of enough refrigerant.
 Low refrigerant levels will cause a lack of AC system pressure when the engine is idling.
 This can result in warm air when the car is stopped.
-Alternatively, a faulty engine fan may keep your condenser from getting the air it needs to convert your refrigerant to a liquid for cooling.

 Table of Contents